Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 If that goes well (and you’re paying attention), try a cooked egg white, 2 per week for several weeks.
 Try the whole egg 2 or 3 per week if no issues.

-What Causes Biliary Stones or Congestion?
+Cause of Biliary Stones or Congestion

 Gallbladder problems run in families so ask about your relatives’ history and genetics.